Peter Oberlander: United Nations work

 in the field of human settlements within the UN system.
-Following his lifelong commitment to the motto "Ideas into Action", Peter's final project was to establish The Habitat Exchange, an on-line portal and archive of international human settlement resources.
+Following his lifelong commitment to the motto "Ideas into Action", his final project was to establish The Habitat Exchange, an on-line portal and archive of international human settlement resources.

 Oberlander was posthumously awarded with the United Nations Scroll of Honour Award on World Habitat Day, October 4, 2009, for his work and dedication to improving global urban living conditions.

 Other activities

 During the 1960s, Oberlander worked extensively with Thompson, Berwick and Pratt, an architectural and planning firm in Vancouver.
 During the 1990s Oberlander maintained his professional involvement as Associate Partner with Downs/Archambault and Partners (now DA Architects + Planners) in Vancouver.
 In civic politics, he was a founder of The Electors' Action Movement and ran for office under its banner.
 He was Chairman of the Vancouver School Board in the 1960s, and contributed to many community projects in Vancouver, nationally and internationally.

 Oberlander was the UBC Professor Emeritus in Community and Regional Planning, pursuing an active research program at the UBC Centre for Human Settlements until his death.
 Concurrently, since 1995, he served as Adjunct Professor in Political Science at Simon Fraser University.
 Between 1998 and 2008, Oberlander served as a Federal Citizenship Court Judge.